 What is our objective?

-To reduce audit fatigue and align on key issues of responsible sourcing, several AIM-PROGRESS brand manufacturers agree to consider mutual recognition of social compliance audits of their suppliers.
+Very concretely, several AIM-Progress brand manufacturers agree to consider mutual recognition of social compliance audits of their suppliers.

 Why is important?

 Step 2: The second step of mutual recognition is to agree to the general principle of accepting other companies' audits.
 Members do this by signing on to the joint Mutual Recogntion statement.

-Step 3: Companies then share their list of audited suppliers over the last three years via the AIM-PROGRESS Secretariat who assembles the lists into one common document, which is sent back to participants in a sufficiently aggregated and anonymous format to avoid anti-trust concerns.
+Step 3: Companies then share their list of audited suppliers over the last three years via the AIM-Progress Secretariat who assembles the lists into one common document, which is sent back to participants in a sufficiently aggregated and anonymous format to avoid anti-trust concerns.

-Members are by no means required to recognise an audit carried out on behalf of another AIM-PROGRESS member.
+Members are by no means required to recognise an audit carried out on behalf of another AIM-Progress member.
 It remains their prerogative to request an additional audit or not.

 The audited supplier list is only available to companies who are signed up to the MR framework and who contribute to the list.

-AIM-PROGRESS also carries out an annual survey across the membership to benchmark how member companies are implementing responsible sourcing and how their maturity is evolving.
+AIM-Progress also carries out an annual survey across the membership to benchmark how member companies are implementing responsible sourcing and how their maturity is evolving.